 How Should Marketers Handle The Facebook Changes?

-New changes for the Facebook news feed mean a better awareness of post content for businesses.
+New changes to the Facebook news feed mean a better awareness of post content for businesses.
 News feeds will rank content according to qualify interaction.
-Mark Zuckerberg explained that that feeds from family, friends and groups.
+Mark Zuckerberg explained that that feeds from family, friends, and groups.
 The motivation for this changes comes from what is likely a corporate mission statement; To improve the well-being of Facebook users.
 Zuckerberg mentioned this initiative several times in his announcement.
 He said; “We feel a responsibility to make sure our services aren’t just fun to use, but also good for people’s well-being.”

 He continued “The research shows that when we use social media to connect with people we care about, it can be good for our well-being.
-We feel more connected and less lonely, and that correlates with long term measures of happiness and health.”
+We feel more connected and less lonely, and that correlates with long-term measures of happiness and health.”

-Facebook news feed is changing from “helping you find relevant content to helping you have more meaningful social interactions.”
+The Facebook news feed is changing from “helping you find relevant content to helping you have more meaningful social interactions.”

 Zuckerberg spoke more about business posts and stated that “you’ll see less public content like posts from businesses, brands, and media.”